evhub/coconut/DOCS.md

 ```
 which will install Coconut and its required dependencies.

+_Note: If you have an old version of Coconut installed and you want to upgrade, run `pip install --upgrade coconut` instead._

 Coconut also has optional dependencies, which can be installed by entering
 ```
 pip install coconut[name_of_optional_dependency]